10nc0/BlueDream/philosophy.md

 This philosophy is a **framework for interpretation**, not dogma.
 The φ² formula describes observed patterns in complex systems, but:

-- Several natural claims have been debunked (nautilus) or are speculative (φ⁵)
 - Applicability varies by domain and timescale
 - No deterministic predictions—only structural tendencies
 - Falsifiable claims invite empirical testing